-One of the most prominent jewelry trends this year and beyond is unique and expressive jewelry.
+One of the most prominent jewelry trends this year and beyond is unique and expressive jewelry, including beaded bracelets with charms.
 And since the 1990s is the closest era that people can remember, they’re going to call the rising trend “bringing back the nineties” – which is super cool!

 Pearls are also hot right now, alongside silver, with distinctive freshwater styles and creative forms increasing.
 So say goodbye to perfectly round pearls and strand bracelets and necklaces from the past.